 This course investigates the human relationship with the natural world, examining ways in which the natural environment is important psychologically to human beings.
 Integrating aspects of theoretical and empirical psychology, environmental studies and literature, we explore meanings, values, and questions such as: How are we affected by nature?
 What affects people’s attitudes and behaviors toward the environment?
 How do we respond to environmental challenges?
 How does the field of psychology address the natural world?
 Prerequisite: Psychology 125 or Environmental Studies 137.
 Offered during Interim.

 Prerequisite: Psychology 125 or Asian Studies 121 or Family Studies 232 or 242 or permission of the instructor.
-Offered every 3-4 years during Interim.
+Usually offered every other year during Interim.